Prince Harry Visits With Children Sans Pregnant Meghan Markle As Due Date Nears

-On Wednesday morning, Prince Harry stepped out for a royal engagement at the St. Vincent’s Catholic Primary School, where he helped plant trees in support of the Queen’s Commonwealth Canopy.
+On Wednesday morning, Prince Harry stepped out for a royal engagement at St. Vincent’s Catholic Primary School, where he helped plant trees in support of the Queen’s Commonwealth Canopy.
 His wife, Meghan Markle, was absent from the affair, as the Duchess of Sussex is busy preparing for the arrival of their first child due in late April.
-Considering the fact that Meghan and Harry typically attend these events together, many royal fans are wondering how the Duchess spent her morning.
+Considering the fact that Meghan and Harry typically attend these events together, many royal fans are wondering how the duchess spent her morning.

-The Duchess’ latest official royal engagement occurred on March 11, when she and Harry visited Canada House in London to celebrate Commonwealth Day with Canadian youth living in the U.K. Later that day, she appeared at the annual Commonwealth Day services at Wesminster Abbey with the rest of the royal family.
+The duchess’s latest official royal engagement occurred on March 11, when she and Harry visited Canada House in London to celebrate Commonwealth Day with Canadian youth living in the U.K. Later that day, she appeared at the annual Commonwealth Day services at Westminster Abbey with the rest of the royal family.
 Rumors circulated that Meghan was set to begin her maternity leave.
 However, a source told Harper’s Bazaar last week that her royal duties before giving birth are not quite finished.

 “Meghan will continue working privately behind the scenes, taking meetings,” the source said.
 “She has also been using this period to catch up with those involved in her patronage-related endeavors.”

-On Tuesday, the Duke and Duchess made an unexpected appearance together at New Zealand House in London, where they paid tribute to the victims of the devastating attacks last week.
+On Tuesday, the duke and duchess made an unexpected appearance together at New Zealand House in London, where they paid tribute to the victims of the devastating attacks last week.

 So planting trees with Prince Harry was awesome. pic.twitter.com/7n3PtPfF4f